WebAssembly Binary vs WebAssembly Text: Which Should You Use?

 File size varies depending on the content, compression method, and quality settings of each format.
 In general, lossy formats produce smaller files than lossless ones.
 Test with your specific files to compare actual sizes.

-No, WebAssembly Binary does not support plain text, whereas WebAssembly Text does.
-This may be an important factor depending on your use case.
+Yes, WebAssembly Binary supports binary, but WebAssembly Text does not.
+This may be important depending on your use case.

 Both WebAssembly Binary and WebAssembly Text are supported file formats that are free to use.
 You can convert between them for free on ChangeThisFile — server-side conversions are free with no signup required.